Founded in 1973, Rathdown School was established through the merging of four Dublin Girls’ Schools.

 For more information on the celebratory events scheduled click here.

-Every girl now entering Rathdown School is allocated to a particular House, each of which commemorates one of the original schools:
+Every student now entering Rathdown School is allocated to a particular House, each of which commemorates one of the original schools: